-Maryland 46-3516073 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 800 Turnpike Street Suite 300 01015 North Andover, Massachusetts 01845 (Address of principal executive offices) (Zip Code) Registrant's telephone number, inc luding area code: (978) 794-3366 Securities registered pursuant NON Securities registered pursuant Common Stock, par va Indicate by check mark if the Registrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the Registrant is not required to file reports pr ursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant (1) has filed all representations and the Exchange Act of 1934 during the preceding 12 months (or for such shot (2) has been subject to such filing requirements for the past 90 days.
-Yes orter period that the registrant was required to file such reports), and Indicate by check mark whether the Registrant has submitted electron Data File required to be submitted and posted pursuant to Rule 405 of months (or for such shorter period that the registrant was required to sul Regulation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark if disclosure of delinquent filers pursuant to Iter herein, and will not be contained, to the best of Registrant's knowled reference in Part III of this Form 10-K or any amendment to this Form dge, in definitive proxy or information statements incorporated by Indicate by check mark whether the Registrant is a large accelerated f company, or an emerging growth company.
-See definitions of "large a and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(0 accelerated filer", "accelerated filer", "smaller reporting company", Large accelerated filer □ Non-accelerated filer □ (do not check if a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the Re complying with any new or revised financial accounting standards prov Indicate by check mark whether the Registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant was approximately \$950,329.46 based on the closing price of \$0.19 on the over-the-counter pink sheet market (OTC Pink Sheets) on June 29, 2018, the last business day of the Registrant's most recently completed second fiscal quarter.
+Maryland 46-35 16073 ate or other jurisdiction of · · Employer inco orporation or organization) Identifica ation No.) 800 Turnpike Street No Suite 300 rth Andover, Massachusetts 0.11 845 ss of principal executive offices) Code) Registrant's telephone number, inc ' • , Securities registered pursuan NO!
+Securities registered pursuan Common Stock, par v Indicate by check mark if the R egistrant is a well-known seasoned issuer, as defined in R ule 405 of the Securities Act.
+Yes □ No 🗵 Indicate by check mark if the R egistrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes • r the Registrant (1) has filed all reports required to be filed iod that the registrant was required to file such reports), an • • • • • • • • • • • • • • • • • • • • 0 1 0 • er the Registrant has submitted electronically and posted of Regulation S-T ($\S 232.405$ of this chapter) during the pre 1 osure of delinquent filers pursuant to Item 405 of Regulati dge, in definitive proxy or information statements incorpo er the Registrant is a large accelerated filer, an accelerate arge accelerated filer", "accelerated filer", "smaller repor Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company y, indicate by check mark if the Registrant has elected no pursuant to Section 13(a) of the Exchange Act. \Box t to use the extended transition period for cor nplying with any new or revised financial Indicate by check mark whethe r the Registrant is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
+Yes □ No ⊠ f the voting and non-voting common equity held by non- pink sheet market (OTC Pink Sheets) on June 29, 2018, the As of April 16, 2019, there wer re 120,486,061 shares of common stock, \$.001 par value, i ssued and outstanding.
+DOCUMENTS INCORPOR RATED BY REFERENCE oxy statement to be delivered to stockholders in connectorm 10-K. The registrant intends to file its proxy statement ting of Stockholders are incorporated by Certain exhibits previously file d with the Securities and Exchange Commission are incorp porated by reference into Part IV of this repor t.